The Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai has six active divisions.

 Our members of the Division of Biostatistics collaborate with investigators throughout the Mount Sinai Health System in the conduct of research projects, and they pursue their own research on statistical methodology.
 They design studies, monitor data, and conduct analysis.
 Many faculty engage our biostatisticians to collaborate on grant applications.
 Faculty in the Division are course directors for the various courses in biostatistics that are part of the core curriculum in the Graduate School of Biomedical Sciences and core curriculum in the Master of Public Health program.

 The Division of Environmental Health is the academic home for multiple investigators who study the health impact of environmental chemicals on reproductive, respiratory, and neurological health as well as children’s development.
 Our ultimate goal is protection of the public's health by understanding, elucidating, and preventing diseases that arise from environmental exposures.
 We have built a large and successful program in children’s environmental health, established a state-of-the-art environmental sciences laboratory, and in the coming years we will initiate new studies, while continuing to expand our training programs to produce the next generation of environmental health researchers.
-The Division of Environmental Health is directed by Manish Arora, PhD.
+The Division of Environmental Health is directed by Manish Arora, PhD, who is also Vice Chairman of the Department.

 The Division has a diverse research portfolio.
 Particularly notable has been the historic research we have undertaken on the carcinogenic risks of asbestos.
 This research, which was directed for more than 25 years by the late Professor Irving J. Selikoff, MD, documented etiologic associations between asbestos, lung cancer, malignant mesothelioma, and gastrointestinal cancer.
 We currently conduct research studies on child development and assess the risks from exposure to a broad range of chemicals such as pesticides, environmental endocrine disrupting chemicals, metals, and air pollution.
 This work involves studies that take place in the United States (New York City, Boston, Rochester, Seattle, Minnesota, and Oklahoma), as well as internationally (Italy, Sweden, Mexico, and Bangladesh).
 Our division studies neurodevelopment, respiratory health, reproductive health, puberty, and obesity.